comrumino/embsys105/assignment05/README.md

 More over, touch events are queued to ActivitesTask.
 When the ActivitiesTask deduces there are no more touch events, the last valid touch screen point is used for the point of release.
 The point of release determines which button is clicked, thereby firing event handlers such as pausing the MP3StreamTask.

+Features:
+* Play button "▶"
+* Pause button "⏸️"
+* Skip button "⏭️"
+* The play button and pause button toggle to indicate play like spotify does
+* Read songs from SD, by walking the root of side for files with the a mp3 extension